lzxlll/Job-Posting/README.md

 ## ***Extract information Process***

 We extract information in the online job descriptions by searching for the key words.
+Our keywords file [our_chinese_mapping.xlsx](https://github.com/lzxlll/Job-Posting/files/7533317/our_chinese_mapping.xlsx) includes three spreadsheets (techonology, character, O*NET) with the same format: job characteristics, and our judgement.

+Our purpose is to count the apperance of the keywords in the description.